It wasn’t just an idea; it was a necessity born from the intersection of my two careers.

 The Machinery Space

-"To a prospective buyer—and their surveyor—the condition of the engine room is the single most significant indicator of how a vessel has been maintained.
+To a prospective buyer—and their surveyor—the condition of the engine room is the single most significant indicator of how a vessel has been maintained.
 A dirty bilge, oil-stained pans, or belt dust on the bulkheads signals neglect, even if the engines run perfectly.
 It raises red flags, leading to harsher scrutiny and lower offers.

 We don't just 'wash' your engine room; we recondition it.
 Using high-pressure, eco-friendly steam, we safely remove years of grime, salt creep, and fluid residue from the machinery and bilge spaces.
 This process not only improves aesthetics but also enables a thorough inspection of the hoses, clamps, and seals.
-We turn your engine room from a liability into a ‘visual maintenance record' that proves the boat was loved."
+We turn your engine room from a liability into a ‘visual maintenance record' that proves the boat was loved.

 The Equipment: Industrial Grade Power

-“There is an old saying in the marine industry: You get what you pay for.
+There is an old saying: “You get what you pay for”.
 Steam cleaning is no exception.

 We don’t show up with a plastic steamer bought from a late-night infomercial.
 We deploy the Fortador Pro, a diesel-powered industrial beast.
 To be blunt: this is an expensive, heavy-duty piece of machinery, and we use it because it’s the only thing that works.